Welcome to our blog on having a successful social media influencer career.

 There are no specific qualifications for an influencer.
 Some experience or knowledge of Social Media platforms, SEO (Search Engine Optimisation) and content strategy would be very helpful.
 Forbes provides us with 10 tips on success as an Influencer.

 There is no specific salary expectation as this is such a varied field.
-As it is not really a salaried career, the more popular you become (on social media), the higher your income expectations are.

 With claims of Kim Kardashian earning $500 000 for an Instagram post in 2015, it seems like the sky is the limit.